 After generating the .h5 file, The probability density of each possible combination of Δt and $\Delta \phi$ can be calculated using gstlal_inspiral_extrinsic.TimePhaseSNR.
-There are no dedicated plotting script for $P(\Delta t, \Delta \phi)$, so a new python script was written to plot out the desired graph.
+There are no dedicated plotting script for $P(\Delta t, \Delta \phi)$, so I have to write my own python script to plot out the desired graph.

-The code was written in a way that it can accept several parser arguments such as the .xml document, .h5 file, choices for detectors (choosing 2 detectors each time), the pixel density of the PDF map, and the SNR of the detectors.
+I have written the code in a way that it can accepts several parser arguments such as the .xml document, .h5 file, choices for detectors (choosing 2 detectors each time), the pixel density of the PDF map, and the SNR of the detectors.
 One of the plotted PDF graph is shown below in fig 12.